 All-Americans will perform alongside massive floats and giant balloons, as well as favorites from the entertainment world as the 2023 Dunkin’ Donuts Thanksgiving Day Parade makes its way through the heart of historic Philadelphia, Pennsylvania.
 The event is televised in the Philadelphia area and syndicated throughout the United States.

 [Name ______________________] earned the All-American title via tryout based on superior cheerleading or dance skills.
-Only the top 15% of the cheerleaders and dancers who attend Varsity Spirit camps in the summer receive this honor and the chance to march in this prestigious Thanksgiving Dau Parade.
-The All-American group will be in Philadelphia from November 21st through the 24th, practicing their routine and visiting Philadelphia landmarks.
+Only the top 15% of the cheerleaders and dancers who attend Varsity Spirit camps in the summer receive this honor and the chance to march in this prestigious Thanksgiving Day Parade.
+The All-American group will be in Philadelphia from November 21 through the 24, practicing their routine and visiting Philadelphia landmarks.

 [Insert quote from All-American here, explaining what they are most looking forward to, or how they feel about being named an All-American.]